Bad Romance: Chart performance

-"Bad Romance" debuted at number 16 on the ARIA Singles Chart in Australia and at number 33 on the RIANZ Singles Chart in New Zealand.
-The song was certified quadruple platinum by the Australian Recording Industry Association for shipment of 280,000 copies.
+"Bad Romance" debuted at number 16 on the ARIA Singles Chart in Australia and at number 33 on the RIANZ Singles Chart in New Zealand before peaking at number two in both countries.
+The song was certified eleven times platinum by the Australian Recording Industry Association for shipment of 770,000 copies.
 The song sold 9.7 million copies worldwide in 2010—making it the second best-selling of the year—and 12 million as of 2018, becoming one of the best-selling singles of all time.

 Music video

 Development

 In an interview with Rolling Stone, Gaga confirmed Francis Lawrence as the director of the music video and said that she was impressed with the final version.
 She explained, "I knew [Lawrence's] ability as a director is so much higher than what I could [do]."
-Her creative team Haus of Gaga managed the art direction, and the final video premiered on November 10, 2009.
+Her creative team, Haus of Gaga, managed the art direction, and the final video premiered on November 10, 2009.
 Gaga described her experience of working with Lawrence:

-I wanted somebody with a tremendous understanding of how to make a pop video, because my biggest challenge working with directors is that I am the director and I write the treatments and I get the fashion and I decide what it's about and it's very hard to find directors that will relinquish any sort of input from the artist ...
+I wanted somebody with a tremendous understanding of how to make a pop video, because my biggest challenge working with directors is that I am the director and I write the treatments and I get the fashion and I decide what it's about, and it's very hard to find directors that will relinquish any sort of input from the artist ...
 But Francis and I worked together ...
 It was collaborative.
 He's a really pop video director and a filmmaker ...
 I knew he could execute the video in a way that I could give him all my weirdest, most psychotic ideas ...
 But it would come across to and be relevant to the public.

 Gaga and Lawrence developed the music video's concept.
-It was initially planned to be shot in New York City, with more elaborate sets and outdoor space.
+It was initially planned to be shot in New York City with more elaborate sets and outdoor spaces.
 Owing to the low budget and a lack of product placement, this idea was scrapped.
 Because of Gaga's schedule, it was shot in Los Angeles over a two-day period.
-Lawrence was impressed with Gaga's work ethic and creativity during the video shoot; he praised her teamwork, punctuality and spontaneity.
+Lawrence was impressed with Gaga's work ethic and creativity during the video shoot; he praised her teamwork, punctuality, and spontaneity.